Driver Qualification (DQ) & Hiring

 Drug & Alcohol Documentation (if subject)

-- Driver issued educational materials and company policy
+- Educational materials and company policy issued to driver

-- Asked driver about positive DOT pre-employment tests over the past 2 years
+- Inquiry to driver about positive DOT pre-employment tests over the past 2 years

 Other, Non-DOT Hiring Documentation